 In short, TRIM command in modern operating systems marks blocks of data for deletion.
 When data isn’t deleted the operating system must find potions of its drive marked for deletion and then overwrite it.
 The extra overhead dramatically slows down write speeds.
 Without this feature, all drives suffer from stutter and slowdown.

 Solid State Drives and newer eMMC modules on modern smartphones include compatibility with TRIM.
 Conversely, inexpensive flash memory modules on older smartphones and tablets lack this ability.
 The difference between flash memory and latter day eMMCs is moot, unfortunately, as operating system-based TRIM doesn’t work in Android 4.2 and earlier versions.

 WARNING: LagFix has been known to “brick” (destroy) incompatible devices.
 Check your device’s compatibility here [No Longer Available].
 Also, you may want to Google your device + “LagFix”.

 LagFix performs a very simple function: On compatible, rooted devices it optimizes solid state storage by marking “erased” blocks for deletion – in the same manner as TRIM would.
 In a sense, it’s a manual version of TRIM.

 LagFix isn’t completely problem-free.
 It won’t work with older eMMC and flash storage drives.
 Also, some Samsung devices cannot use the app.
 In fact, LagFix’s activation on select Samsung devices will render your gadget utterly useless – for unknown reasons.
 Its successful function depends on the specific chip inside your phone.
-Martin Brinkman’s article turned me onto Exynos Mem Bug Checker, which scans your Samsung device for the incompatible chips.
+Martin Brinkman’s article turned me onto Exynos Mem Bug Checker [No Longer Available], which scans your Samsung device for the incompatible chips.
 So before attempting a manual TRIM, check the app first — otherwise, you may end up with a brick on your hands.